sommerfeld-io/release-watcher/README.md

 ## Pre-requisites

+- Ensure you have [Task](https://taskfile.dev) installed on your system.
 - Ensure you have [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) installed on your system.
 - Ensure you have [GitHub CLI](https://cli.github.com/) installed on your system.
 This tool is mandatory because all GitHub API calls are made using the GitHub CLI.
 - To use an AI summarizer, you need to install an AI tool.
 In this case, the playbook uses [Gemini CLI](https://github.com/google-gemini/gemini-cli).